MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-if.md

 ```

 There are quite a few nuances when dealing with `$null` values in PowerShell.
 If you're interested
-in diving deeper, I have an article about [everything you wanted to know about $null][].
+in diving deeper, I have an article about [everything you wanted to know about $null][everything you wanted to know about $null].

 ### Variable assignment within the condition

-I almost forgot to add this one until [Prasoon Karunan V][] reminded me of it.
+I almost forgot to add this one until [Prasoon Karunan V][Prasoon Karunan V] reminded me of it.

 ```powershell
 if ($process=Get-Process notepad -ErrorAction ignore) {$process} else {$false}